ADR-projects/ReCRAFT/README.md

 - AI-powered craft suggestion engine
 - Click on a craft idea to get more details
-- Save ideas and steps to profile [TBA]
+- Save ideas and steps to profile
 - SEO-optimized with Next.js

 ## Preview